joni2back/angular-filemanager/README.md

 A very smart filemanager to manage your files in the browser developed in AngularJS following Material Design styles by [Jonas Sciangula Street](https://github.com/joni2back)

-This project provides you a font-end interface in order to allow you to create your own backend connector following the [connector API](API.md).
+This project provides a web file manager interface, **allowing you to create your own backend connector** following the [connector API](API.md).

-By the way, we provide some backend connectors in many languages as example (ftp, local files, etc)
+*By the way, we provide some example backend connectors in many languages as example (php-ftp, php-local, python, etc)*

 [![Build Status](https://travis-ci.org/joni2back/angular-filemanager.svg?branch=master)](https://travis-ci.org/joni2back/angular-filemanager)